Conanap/DiscordMusicBot/README.md

    Note: highWaterMark in ytdl's call gives it 32MB of buffer.
 If that's too much, please change it manually for your use case.

+Contributors:
+- Conanap
+- cf-law

 __________________________________________________________________________________________________________
 Change Log:

+   v1.3.1 - 9 June, 2020
+   - Refactored 'message' part of code, added list for non-music related commands that should work without bot in voice channel.

    v1.3 - 10 Apr, 2020
    - Implemented a Now Playing command.